OpenBCI/Documentation/docs/04AddOns/01-Headwear/04-Electrode_Cap_Tutorial.md

 from the electrodes only if absolutely necessary.

-3. In case the gel stays on the surface of the electrodes or the cap shell, then soak the cap into diluted detergent for a few hours.
+3. In case the gel stays on the surface of the electrodes or the cap shell, then soak the cap in diluted detergent for a few hours.

 4. Rinse the cap in tap water thoroughly.
 Finish rinsing with deionized water or distilled water, if available.
 Air dry the cap and store the cap in a dark dry place.

 Cleaning frequency-after each use.

 #### Disinfecting Method:
-1. Clean the residual gel off the Sintered Ag-AgCl Electrodes in the cap softly immediately after use.
+1. Clean the residual gel off the Sintered Ag-AgCl Electrodes immediately after use.

 2. Soak the cap for about 15 minutes in warm water (up to 50 degrees Celsius), so that the remaining gel can dissolves off